HarshitDaftary/RasaLite/README.md

 Rasa Lite is a simple and straight forward implementation of Chatbot using Rasa framework.
 I feel Rasa Core unnecessarily **predicts utterances** and demands for **domains** and **story** files.
 To know more about this project, checkout my blog on  [Rethinking Rasa Chatbot](https://daftaryharshit.medium.com/rethinking-rasa-chat-bot-f465e64051bd)

+Rasa Lite follows rule based approach to return utterance.
+You can specify your Intent - Utterances mapping in single `YAML` file

 ## Features

-- No Need of Story file, Domain file
+- No need of Story file, Domain file etc.
 - Single `response.yml` file to map intents and utterances
 - Independent of **RASA Core**